 If you’d like to ditch the sweet spreads altogether, check out the below ideas for some healthy, hazelnutty breakfasts:

-- Gluten-free oats, sliced banana, chopped hazelnuts and cinnamon
+- Oats, sliced banana, chopped hazelnuts and cinnamon

 - Almond milk, banana, cocoa smoothie topped with cocoa nibs and chopped hazelnuts